clowder-framework/clowder2/docs/docs/devs/getstarted.md

 ### Initial Development Dependencies

+- Install [uv](https://docs.astral.sh/uv/getting-started/installation/) for Python package management
+- Create a virtual environment using `uv venv` and activate it using `source .venv/bin/activate`
+- Run `uv sync --dev` to install all dependencies and create a virtual environment
-- Run `python3 -m venv venv` to create a Python Virtual Environment and add it to PyCharm by navigating to `PyCharm -> Settings... -> Project: clowder2 -> Python Interpreter -> Add Interpreter`.
+- Add the virtual environment to PyCharm by navigating to `PyCharm -> Settings... -> Project: clowder2 -> Python Interpreter -> Add Interpreter` and selecting type `uv` and then selecting the virtual environment.

-- Run `source venv/bin/activate && pip install --upgrade pip` to activate the created Python Virtual Environment and upgrade pip.
-- Run `pip install pipenv` to install [Pipenv](https://pipenv.pypa.io/en/latest/).
+  For detailed PyCharm configuration instructions, see the [official PyCharm uv documentation](https://www.jetbrains.com/help/pycharm/uv.html).

 ### Required Services